b-jacobe/Image-AI/README.md

 ## Prerequisites

 Ensure you have [Node.js](https://nodejs.org/) installed to handle package management and server operations.
+You will also need an OpenAI account, a token within a .env file to run this properly.

 ## Installation